plone/documentation/develop/styleguide/editor.rst

-How to set up your editor
+How To Set Up Your Editor
 =========================